aelassas/movinin/README.md

 Movin' In is a Rental Property Management Platform, agency-oriented with a backend for managing properties, customers and bookings, a frontend and a mobile app for renting properties.

+With the following solution, you can build a fully customizable property rental website optmized for multiple agencies with an operational Stripe payment gateway at very low cost by hosting it on a Docker droplet with at least 1GB of RAM.

 Movin' In is designed to work with multiple agencies.
 Agencies can manage their properties and bookings from the backend.
 Movin' In can also work with only one agency and can be used as a property rental aggregator.

 From the backend, administrators can create and manage agencies, properties, locations, users and bookings.